larryreeve/prompt-engineering/README.md

   - [GPT3: Language Models are Few-Shot Learners](https://arxiv.org/pdf/2005.14165.pdf)
   - [Building LLM applications for production](https://huyenchip.com/2023/04/11/llm-engineering.html#prompt_engineering_challenges)
   - [Solving a machine-learning mystery: A new study shows how large language models like GPT-3 can learn a new task from just a few examples, without the need for any new training data.](https://news.mit.edu/2023/large-language-models-in-context-learning-0207)
+- Tooling
+  - [LangChain](https://python.langchain.com/en/latest/index.html) is a framework for developing applications powered by language models.

 ## Career
 - [Tech’s hottest new job: AI whisperer.
 No coding required.](https://www.washingtonpost.com/technology/2023/02/25/prompt-engineers-techs-next-big-job/)